slub/ocrd_kitodo/README.md

 Before docker compose can be started, you must create an SSH key pair for user authentication.

-Adapt the following paths to your location of the respective key.
+Adapt the following paths in docker-compose.yml to your location of the respective key.

 #### Public Key
 ```